magento/devdocs/guides/v2.1/cloud/project/project-multi-sites.md

 ### Set up websites, stores, and store views

-Set up your {{site.data.var.ee}} Admin websites, stores, and store views identical to the ones you set up on your local workstation.
+In the Admin panel, set up your {{site.data.var.ee}} websites, stores, and store views.
+See [Set up multiple websites, stores, and store views in the Admin]({{ page.baseurl }}/config-guide/multi-site/ms_websites.html).

 #### To retrieve Admin login information: